 Grayling, MI

 This state-of-the-art facility utilizes the latest in technology and a mammoth press to manufacture world-class decorative wood panel products used in home interiors and furniture across North America.
 A critical component to the success of the project was design of the foundation for the enormous press.
-The press manufacturer set forth stringent settlement criteria, which could have resulted in big construction costs related to the foundation system.
+The press manufacturer set forth stringent settlement criteria, which could have resulted in significant construction costs related to the ARAUCO Particleboard Plant’s foundation system.
 SME’s experience and extensive knowledge of the subsurface and soil conditions on the site meant we were well-suited to provide geotechnical assessment and foundation design services that would ultimately keep overall project costs under control.
-SME conducted a geotechnical evaluation and, based on the data, designed alternate press foundation systems which met the stringent settlement criteria.
-Ultimately, the selected design allowed the press to be supported on shallow foundations, eliminating the need for a costly deep foundation system.

-The plant features over 60,000 cubic yards of concrete and 1,350 tons of reinforcing steel.
+The ARAUCO Particleboard Plant features over 60,000 cubic yards of concrete and 1,350 tons of reinforcing steel.
 In addition to geotechnical engineering services, SME provided full-time Construction Materials Services (CMS) during site balancing and earthmoving activities, including on-site engineering consultation during earthmoving activities.
 We also provided inspection and testing of soil, aggregate, concrete, mortar, grout, structural steel, ultrasonic weld testing, and asphalt during construction of the facility.
 SME monitored Proctor tests, gradational analysis, concrete cylinder compressive strength, asphalt core density, mortar, and grout compressive strength to keep the project moving successfully forward.

 Transportation